angelahou/angelahou.github.io/README.md

 ### About me
 My name is Angela, and I graduated with a B.S. in Chemical Engineering (Energy and Environment concentration) from UC Berkeley.
 I also (almost) hold a Master's degree in Molecular Science and Software Engineering.
 With these two degrees, I hope to be a liaison between both classical science and data science, and apply physical significance to results obtained via software solutions.
 Currently, my career field of choice is in the clean energy space!

-In my spare time, I love dancing, doing arts and crafts, and gaming!
+In my spare time, I love dancing, doing arts and crafts (I'm currently working on a cross stich project of Hokusai's Great Wave off Kanagawa), and gaming!
 I also thoroughly enjoy trying out new recipes and playing the daily Wordle.

 ### Software packages